 FAIR HOUSING - PART 1: What Are The Protected Classes?

-A large part of my law practice is meeting with and consulting with landlords and management companies with regard to how to avoid trouble.
-This would include assisting them with the drafting of rental documents and guiding them on the proper notice to use when terminating a tenancy.
-It also includes consulting with clients with regard to fair housing / discrimination issues.
+A large part of my law practice involves meeting with and consulting landlords and management companies on how to avoid disputes.
+This would include assisting them with drafting rental documents and guiding them on the proper notice to terminate a tenancy.
+It also includes consulting with clients regarding fair housing/discrimination issues.

-I enjoy this consulting work as it typically occurs before the landlord is embroiled in a dispute or litigation – thus my client tends to be in a better mood at the consulting stage which puts me in a better mood also.
+I enjoy this consulting work because it typically occurs before the landlord is embroiled in a dispute or litigation; as a result, my client tends to be in a better mood at the consulting stage, which puts me in a better mood as well.

-The easiest place to start would be to identify the various protected classes under Federal and Wisconsin law.
+The easiest place to start is to identify the protected classes under Federal and Wisconsin law.

 1. Race